About

 I am a first-year PhD student in the Caltech Rigorous Systems Research Group, advised by Prof. Adam Wierman and Prof. Eric Mazumdar at the Computing + Mathematical Sciences (CMS) Department, California Institute of Technology.
-You can find my CV here.
+Most people call me Ray.
 Before joining Caltech, I obtained my B.Sc. degree at Peking University.

 My research interests lie at the intersection of theoretical foundations for sequential decision-making, multi-agent systems, and the reasoning abilities of large language models, with a strong interest in real-world impact and practical applications.
-I’m always happy to connect—feel free to reach out if you’d like to discuss research, collaborations, or entrepreneurial opportunities.
-My email is cqu[at]caltech[dot]edu.
+I’m always happy to connect — feel free to reach out if you’d like to discuss research, collaborations, or entrepreneurial opportunities.

 News